-Beginning on July 1, 2020, DBHDS launched tracking to determine the number of individuals identified during the ISP planning process as being in need of therapeutic consultation.
-In the FY22Q1 report, DBHDS began reviewing and displaying data on a monthly basis to indicate the number of people connected to this service within 30 days, the number not connected within 30 days, and the overall percentage connected within 30 days.
-Starting in the FY23Q1 report, DBHDS began providing data both on connecting individuals in need of this service to this service within the required 30 days, as well as on individuals that were connected to a behaviorist prior to the date of their ISP meeting and remained connected after their ISP meeting (e.g. the individual had an updated service authorization for therapeutic behavioral consultation within 30 days of the ISP meeting).
-The inclusion of people whose therapeutic behavioral services are "carrying over" from one ISP year to the next (along with people that did not have services and needed a referral) is a better reflection of the work of support coordinators to connect people with a need for this service to it within the required timeframe.
+Beginning on July 1, 2020, DBHDS launched tracking to determine the number of individuals identified during the ISP planning process as needing therapeutic consultation.
+In the FY22Q1 report, DBHDS began displaying data monthly to indicate the number of people connected to this service within 30 days, the number not connected within 30 days, and the overall percentage connected within 30 days.
+Starting in the FY23Q1 report, DBHDS began providing data on connecting individuals in need of this service within the required 30 days, as well as on individuals that were connected to a behaviorist prior to the effective date of their ISP and remained connected afterward (e.g., the individual had an updated service authorization for therapeutic behavioral consultation within 30 days of the ISP).
+The inclusion of people whose therapeutic behavioral services are "carrying over" from one ISP year to the next (along with people who did not have services and needed a referral) is a better reflection of the work of support coordinators to connect people with a need for this service.
 This further provides a more complete picture about consumer need and provider capacity for this service.

 Two graphical displays are provided on the subsequent two pages of this report.
 On both graphs, the red dashed horizontal line represents the target performance of 86%.
-The first display (page 4) provides data from July 2023 through January 2024 on the following: 1) number of individuals that needed this service and were connected to a behaviorist within 30 days (orange line); 2) the number of individuals that needed the service and were not connected within 30 days (blue line); and 3) the overall percentage of individuals connected to a behaviorist within 30 days (gray line).
+The first display (page 4) provides data from July through December 2024 on the following: 1) number of individuals who needed this service and were connected to a behaviorist within 30 days (orange line); 2) the number of individuals who needed the service and were not connected within 30 days (blue line); and 3) the overall percentage of individuals connected to a behaviorist within 30 days (gray line).
 This first graph reflects performance across all regions of the state combined.
-Between July 2023 and January 2024, 74% of people needing this service were connected within 30 days.
-These data continue an improving trend in aggregate from recent reports, with performance data from those reports as follows: FY24Q1 report, 71%; FY23Q3 report, 69%; FY23Q1 report, 64%; FY22Q3 report, 60%.
-These data also reflect the first time that statewide performance reached 80% in a month (November 2023).
+Between July and December 2024, 73% of people needing this service were connected within 30 days.
+This is a slight decrease from the previous reporting period when the performance was at 75% (February through June 2024).

-The graphs that follow are relevant to the second component of compliance indicator 7.14, as well as the following compliance indicator: Within one year of the effective date of the permanent DD Waiver regulations, 86% of those identified as in need of the Therapeutic Consultation service (behavioral supports) are referred for the service (and a provider is identified) within 30 days.
-(Settlement Agreement Section III.C.6.a.i-iii, filing reference 7.18.)
+The graphs that follow are relevant to the second component of former compliance indicator 7.14, as well as the following Term from the Permanent Injunction: The Commonwealth will work to achieve a goal that 86% of individuals identified as in need of Therapeutic Consultation service are referred for the service and have a provider identified within 30 days (Permanent Injunction Term 33).

 The graph on the following page (page 5) provides regionalized performance on the percentage of individuals connected within 30 days across the same period as the graph above.
-Three of the regions have met the 86% benchmark at least once during the most recent review period (central, northern, and western).
-This is an improvement from the previous review period when only two regions met the benchmark.
-The northern region met the benchmark three times and is the most consistently close to the 86% requirement.
-The northern region has the most people needing services, followed the central, eastern, western, and southwestern regions, respectively.
+Three of the regions have met the 86% benchmark at least once during the most recent review period (southwestern and northern).
+The northern region met the benchmark twice and is most consistently near the near the 86% metric, followed by the southwestern region.
+The northern region has the most people needing services, followed by the central, western, eastern, and southwestern regions, respectively.

-The table below supplements the visual display above by providing raw data on the number of people connected and not connected to services within 30 days from July 2023 through January 2024.
+The table below supplements the visual display above by providing raw data on the number of people connected and not connected to services within 30 days from July through December 2024.

-Table 1: Raw data on people connected and not connected to therapeutic behavioral consultation within 30 days, July 2023-January 2024
+Table 1: Raw data on people connected and not connected to therapeutic behavioral consultation within 30 days, July-December 2024